 Here is an example:

 Burley, M. A. (2009).
-Working for social change: Using student-centered instructional designs to improve achievement (Doctoral dissertation).
-Retrieved from ProQuest Dissertations & Theses Database.
-(UMI No. 3379796)
+Working for social change: Using student-centered instructional designs to improve achievement.
+(Publication No. 3379796) [Doctoral dissertation, Walden University].
+ProQuest Dissertations and Theses.

 Here is an example of what the first page of a dissertation may look like: